Metodoscuantitativos/mc2/README.md

-Recuerde puede faltar a 8 bloques!
+Recuerde puede faltar a 8 bloques! y debe ir a al menos a 3 Ayudantías!

 ---
 ## Grupos de trabajo